 FROM THE HORSES'S MOUTH

-You can tell a horse’s age by examining its teeth.
-A horse dealer may lie to you but you can always find out the truth 'from the horse’s mouth'.
+You can tell the age of a horse by examining its teeth.
+A horse dealer may lie to you but you can always find out the truth 'from the horses mouth'.

 GET THE SACK